Julie Fowlis: Career

-In 2008, Julie recorded an album with long-time friends and collaborators Muireann Nic Amhlaoibh, Ross Martin and husband Éamonn Doorley.
+In 2008, Fowlis recorded an album with long-time friends and collaborators Muireann Nic Amhlaoibh, Ross Martin and husband Éamonn Doorley.
 The album, entitled Dual, was released in October 2008.
-Fowlis also toured extensively around Scotland, Ireland, central Europe and America and launched both her solo albums while on tour.
-Fowlis recorded a Scottish Gaelic cover of the Beatles' "Blackbird" for Mojo Magazine to celebrate the anniversary of the Beatles' 'The White Album'.
-The song was released as a download single from Fowlis' own website in October 2008.
+Fowlis toured extensively around Scotland, Ireland, central Europe and America and launched both her solo albums while on tour.
+Fowlis recorded a Scottish Gaelic cover of The Beatles' song Blackbird for Mojo magazine to celebrate the 40th anniversary of The Beatles' The White Album.
+The song was released as a download single from Fowlis' website in October 2008.

 On 24 April 2009, Fowlis announced that she would begin recording her third studio album in May and that she would preview tracks from the project on her May 2009 tour of England.
 On 10 August 2009, she announced the album's title, Uam (Scottish Gaelic for 'From Me').
 The album was released 26 October.

-In September 2011 she performed the hour-long Heisgeir at the Phipps Hall in Beauly.
-The piece, half-documentary, half-arthouse meditation, celebrated the history, landscape and legend of the now-uninhabited Heisgeir, as part of the six "Blas 2011" concert series.
+In September 2011, she performed the hour-long Heisgeir at the Phipps Hall in Beauly.
+The piece, "half-documentary, half-arthouse meditation", celebrated "the history, landscape and legend" of the now-uninhabited Heisgeir, as part of the six "Blas 2011" concert series.

 In 2012, Fowlis contributed to the Pixar film Brave with the songs "Touch the Sky" and "Into the Open Air", sung in the off-screen musical thoughts of the lead character Merida.
-In 2011 she graduated from the University of the Highlands and Islands (UHI) with an MA in material culture and the environment.
+In 2011, she graduated from the University of the Highlands and Islands (UHI) with an MA in material culture and the environment.
 In 2013, Fowlis was named "UHI Alumnus of the year".

-Fowlis's fourth studio album, Gach Sgeul (Every Story), was released on 24 February 2014.
-Her fifth, Alterum, came out 27 October 2017.
+Fowlis' fourth studio album, Gach Sgeul (Every Story), was released on 24 February 2014 and her fifth, Alterum, was released on 27 October 2017.

-All of Fowlis's albums including Dual have been released on the Machair Records label which is operated by Fowlis and her husband Éamon Doorley as an outlet for their music.
+All of Fowlis' albums including Dual have been released on the Machair Records.
+The label, which is operated by Fowlis and her husband Éamon Doorley, is an outlet for their music.
 Machair "is a Gaelic word which describes rich and fertile low-lying land.
 Almost half of all Scottish machair occurs in the Outer Hebrides and it is one of the rarest habitat types in Europe.
 It is a fragile environment which is under threat, a little like the music which is produced on this label."
 Their label distributes through Cadiz Music.